MicrosoftDocs/windows-itpro-docs/windows/manage/appv-application-publishing-and-client-interaction.md

 During publishing of an App-V package with SxS assemblies the App-V Client will check for the presence of the assembly on the machine.
 If the assembly does not exist, the client will deploy the assembly to the machine.
 Packages that are part of connection groups will rely on the Side by Side assembly installations that are part of the base packages, as the connection group does not contain any information about assembly installation.

-**Note**
+> [!NOTE]
-UnPublishing or removing a package with an assembly does not remove the assemblies for that package.
+> Unpublishing or removing a package with an assembly does not remove the assemblies for that package.

-## <a href="" id="bkmk-client-logging"></a>Client logging
+## Client logging

 The App-V client logs information to the Windows Event log in standard ETW format.
 The specific App-V events can be found in the event viewer, under Applications and Services Logs\\Microsoft\\AppV\\Client.

-**Note**
-In App-V 5.0 SP3, some logs were consolidated and moved to the following location:

-`Event logs/Applications and Services Logs/Microsoft/AppV/ServiceLog`

-For a list of the moved logs, see [About App-V 5.0 SP3](https://technet.microsoft.com/en-us/itpro/mdop/appv-v5/about-app-v-50-sp3.md#bkmk-event-logs-moved).

 There are three specific categories of events recorded described below.